awsdocs/amazon-elasticache-docs/doc_source/redis/auth.md

 ### Rotating the AUTH Token<a name="auth-modifyng-rotate"></a>

 To update a Redis server with a new AUTH token, call the `ModifyReplicationGroup` API with the `--auth-token` parameter as the new auth token and the `--auth-token-update-strategy` with the value ROTATE\.
-Once the modification is complete, the cluster will support the previous AUTH token in addition to the one specified in the `auth-token` parameter\.
+After the modification is complete, the cluster will support the previous AUTH token in addition to the one specified in the `auth-token` parameter\.

 **Note**
 If you do not configure the AUTH token before, then once the modification is complete, the cluster will support no AUTH token in addition to the one specified in the auth\-token parameter\.

 If this modification is performed on a server that already supports two AUTH tokens, the oldest AUTH token will also be removed during this operation, allowing a server to support up to two most recent AUTH tokens at a given time\.

 At this point, you can proceed by updating the client to use the latest AUTH token\.
-Once the clients are updated, you can use the SET strategy for AUTH token rotation \(explained in the following section\) to exclusively start using the new token\.
+After the clients are updated, you can use the SET strategy for AUTH token rotation \(explained in the following section\) to exclusively start using the new token\.

 The following AWS CLI operation modifies a replication group to rotate the AUTH token `This-is-the-rotated-token`\.